secretstartups/handbook/hiring/sourcing/index.html.md

 for all the roles we’re hiring for.

-Once a new role is opened, Sourcer assigned to the role will discuss with Recruiter and Hiring Manager who should participate in the Sourcing session and schedule it within 5 business days after the intake call.
+Once a new role is opened, Sourcer assigned to the role will discuss with Recruiter and Hiring Manager who should participate in the Sourcing session and schedule it within 5 business days after the kickoff call.

 You can find more information about Sourcing Sessions on the [Recruiting Process](https://about.gitlab.com/handbook/hiring/recruiting-framework/req-overview/#step-3-complete-intake-session-agree-on-priority-level--complete-a-sourcing-session) page.